grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 The first step in the data harmonization is to identify any fields that you might reasonably be able apply to your samples.
 Look through the fields and their descriptions to see if any apply.
 Taking a look at the allowed terms might help with deciding if a field could applies.
-The GitHub repo of the standard contains both field descriptions, possible terms, and SOPs for filling out fields; this documentation can be found at these links.
-TODO: add links
+The [GitHub repo of the standard]((https://github.com/cidgoh/GRDI_AMR_One_Health)) contains both field descriptions, possible terms, and SOPs for filling out fields.
+A useful SOP to follow alongside this one is the [Metadata Curation SOP](https://github.com/cidgoh/GRDI_AMR_One_Health/blob/main/SOPs/GRDI_Metadata-Curation-SOP-13.4.pdf), which provides guidance on each field and the terms used for curation.

-If you are unsure which of your metadata values correspond to which term, then you might want to use the [Ontological Lookup Service](https://www.ebi.ac.uk/ols4) to lookup the ontology term ID
+If you are unsure what a term means, then you might want to use the [Ontological Lookup Service](https://www.ebi.ac.uk/ols4) to lookup the ontology term ID
 (e.g., for "coconut meat (frozen)", the ontology ID is *FOODON_00003857*) and get its description.
 This is also a good stage to ask the curators for help.
 In some cases, there might not be a standard term that fits one of your metadata values -- Send an email to the curators and they can add the term for you.